Elie Wiesel: March of the Living

+On the 1990 March of the Living, Elie Wiesel addressed the participants at Auschwitz about his concerns about antisemitism.
+He stated, "We were convinced that antisemitism perished here.
+Antisemitism did not perish here; its victims perished here."
+He started to share a story of a young girl, paused, and left the stage.
+The footage stated Wiesel was simply unable to continue the story.
+The corroborating article from Eli Rubenstein, who was in attendance that day described that even "the world's most eloquent witness to the Holocaust," was not able to convey the story that led to the fate of this young girl.

+in 2017, Wiesel's son, Elisha participated in the March of the Living in memory of his father, honoring his legacy.
+Since his father's death, he has spoken at the US Holocaust Memorial Museum and Auschwitz, and has begun working on his late father's foundation, the Elie Wiesel Foundation.

+Wiesel is included in the publication Witness: Passing the Torch of Holocaust Memory to New Generations.
+Along with his picture from when he was imprisoned at Buchenwald, he was quoted from the 1990 March of the Living:

 Post-war career as a writer

 France

 After World War II ended and Wiesel was freed, he joined a transport of 1,000 child survivors of Buchenwald to Ecouis, France, where the Œuvre de secours aux enfants (OSE) had established a rehabilitation center.
 Wiesel joined a smaller group of 90 to 100 boys from Orthodox homes who wanted kosher facilities and a higher level of religious observance; they were cared for in a home in Ambloy under the directorship of Judith Hemmendinger.
 This home was later moved to Taverny and operated until 1947.

 Afterwards, Wiesel traveled to Paris where he learned French and studied literature, philosophy and psychology at the Sorbonne.
 He heard lectures by philosopher Martin Buber and existentialist Jean-Paul Sartre and he spent his evenings reading works by Fyodor Dostoyevsky, Franz Kafka, and Thomas Mann.

 By the time he was 19, he had begun working as a journalist, writing in French, while also teaching Hebrew and working as a choirmaster.
 He wrote for Israeli and French newspapers, including Tsien in Kamf (in Yiddish).

 In 1946, after learning of the Irgun's bombing of the King David Hotel in Jerusalem, Wiesel made an unsuccessful attempt to join the underground Zionist movement.
 In 1948, he translated articles from Hebrew into Yiddish for Irgun periodicals, but never became a member of the organization.
 In 1949, he traveled to Israel as a correspondent for the French newspaper L'arche.
 He then was hired as Paris correspondent for the Israeli newspaper Yedioth Ahronoth, subsequently becoming its roaming international correspondent.